Brown wins Ohio rematch with progressive activist Turner

 Another tough congressional race could be coming to Cincinnati in November, when Republican Rep. Steve Chabot will face Democratic Cincinnati City Council member Greg Landsman.

-Democratic Rep. Marcy Kaptur, the longest-serving woman in the House, is unopposed Tuesday.
-Four Republicans — including two sitting state lawmakers — are competing to take her on in the fall, however, in a newly drawn district that hugs Lake Erie, encompasses Toledo and could be a toss-up.
+Democratic Rep. Marcy Kaptur, the longest-serving woman in the House, has held her seat since 1983 and was unopposed in her primary on Tuesday.
+Four Republicans — including two sitting state lawmakers — competed to take her on in the fall, however, in a newly drawn district that hugs Lake Erie and could be a toss-up.
+The Republican primary there was still too early to call.

-In neighboring Indiana, former state Sen. Erin Houchin topped eight other Republicans, including former U.S. Rep. Mike Sodrel, for the party’s nomination in the state’s only open House seat and will be heavily favored in November.
-GOP Rep. Trey Hollingsworth isn’t seeking reelection in his southern Indiana district as he hints at running for governor in 2024.

 Weissert reported from Washington.